elunna/hackem/hackem_changelog.md

 - [x] Rabid monsters can no longer be tamed
 - [x] Elves are lawful instead of chaotic
 - [x] All orcs are immune to poison
-    - Wargs can now be ridden by player orcs, and subsequently can only be tamed by the same.
 - [x] Nymphs and mermaids will introduce themselves when seducing you (splice)
 - [x] Nymphs now hate iron.
 - [x] Imps now hate iron.
+- [x] Almost all of team a is now vulnerable to acid (bug spray)
 - [x] All Fungi/migos: now hate copper and receive an extra d6 damage from copper.
-- [x] Copper does extra damage vs monsters with disease, decay, and pestilense attacks.
+- [x] Copper does extra damage vs monsters with disease, decay, and pestilence attacks.
 - [x] All Zouthern animals now have a small chance of death-dropping boomerangs.
 - [x] Gnolls:
     - Evil already had gnolls, so I disabled the Evil gnolls in favor of the slashem versions - and used the G symbol instead)